samarth18/spring-boot-user-api/README.md

 # User REST API using Spring Boot and PostgreSQL

-Build Restful CRUD API for a simple user application using Spring Boot and PostgreSQL.
+Build a Restful CRUD API for a simple user application using Spring Boot and PostgreSQL.
 In the application, the postgres instance is run in a docker container.

 ## Requirements